AGO Ao 192

-The Ago Ao 192 Kurier was a small German twin-engined aircraft designed and built by AGO Flugzeugwerke in the 1930s.
+The Ago Ao 192 Kurier (Courier) was a small German twin-engined aircraft designed and built by AGO Flugzeugwerke in the 1930s.
 A small production run of six aircraft followed three prototypes, these being used as transports.

 Development and design

 The AGO Flugzeugwerke was re-established at Oschersleben in 1934, with its first design a multi-purpose light-twin-engined aircraft offered against the same requirement for a light aircraft that produced the Gotha Go 146 and Siebel Fh 104.

 AGO's design, the Ao 192, was a low-winged cantilever monoplane of all-metal construction.
 Its monocoque fuselage accommodated a crew of two pilots who sat side by side in an enclosed flight deck, while there were seats for five passengers in a separate cabin.
 It was powered by two 179 kW (240 hp) Argus As 10 and had a retractable tailwheel undercarriage.

 The first prototype made its maiden flight in mid-1935, soon being followed by a second aircraft, similar to the first.
 A third prototype, with a deeper fuselage allowing an additional passenger to be carried, more powerful engines and a revised undercarriage, formed the basis for the planned Ao 192B civil transport, with versions planned to serve as light transports, ambulance aircraft and survey aircraft.
 In addition, a number of military variants were proposed, including a light reconnaissance aircraft and a light bomber.

 AGO had large orders for licence-built aircraft for the Luftwaffe however, with much of their wartime work involved with Focke-Wulf, and only six AGO production aircraft could be built.